LucaCerina/videoPPG_cameraInterface/README.md

 - OpenCV (tested on v3.1) library
-- Imaging Source (IC) Imaging Control v3.4 library (it will also install a tool to setup the camera) The caminterface.pro file should be modified to target the correct path on the build pc
+- Imaging Source (IC) Imaging Control v3.4 library (it will also install a tool to setup the camera) The caminterface.pro file should be modified to target the correct path on the build pc Right now cameraInterface works only on Microsoft Windows due to Imaging Source libraries!

 ## How to use the system
 - Connect the camera to the PC via USB3.0 cable